-On October 24th, 2015, Born This Way Foundation and the Yale Center for Emotional Intelligence brought together educators, policy makers, advocates and over 200 young people for the first ever Emotion Revolution Summit.
-The Summit day consisted of panel discussions, youth and adult workshops and inspiring remarks from speakers such as Bert Jacobs, Carmen Farina, and even our very own Lady Gaga.
+The results of the survey were unveiled at the 2015 Emotion Revolution Summit, cohosted by Born This Way Foundation and the Yale Center for Emotional Intelligence.
+The event brought together educators, policy makers, advocates and over 200 young people and included panel discussions, workshops, and inspiring remarks from speakers including our very own Lady Gaga.

-The Emotion Revolution Summit served as a platform for young people and their educators to share their ideas and feelings about how they can effectively create more positive learning environments.
-Young people were encouraged to be open and honest about their emotions and to not be afraid to ask for help when needed.
-This conversation about sharing your emotion was exploded online through the #IAmNotJust hashtag which gathered millions of social media impressions, and trended globally.
+The Emotion Revolution Summit served as a platform for young people and adults alike to share their ideas for creating more positive learning environments, prioritizing students’ emotional development and wellbeing.
+The conversation continued online through the #IAmNotJust hashtag which gathered millions of social media impressions and trended globally.

-Want to relive the Emotion Revolution again and again?
-Check out videos from the opening and closing sessions online!
+Check out these videos from the Summit’s opening and closing sessions to find out more!

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.